Creamy Slow Cooker Potato Leek Soup (No Cream)

 Vegetable stock: I used low sodium vegetable stock in this recipe.
 This soup is naturally vegan and vegetarian, but if that’s not a concern for you feel free to substitute chicken stock for the vegetable stock and use traditional butter to finish.

-Cashews: Cashews are used to add some much needed plant-based fat and to add richness without any dairy.
+Cashews: Cashews are used to add some much needed plant-based richness without any dairy.
 If you have a nut allergy or prefer not to use cashews, substitute one quarter to one half cup heavy cream or full fat coconut milk at the end instead.

 Dijon mustard: This is one of my favorite ingredient staples to keep on hand!
 I like the subtle heat that Dijon mustard brings to dishes and the touch of white wine vinegar in it helps add some nice acidity.